 “I don’t think it’s mundane at all,” he chimes in before I can even finish speaking.
 “Maybe with my travels and what I deal with, my life seems more interesting than it is; in truth, I don’t particularly do much…I’m sure whatever you have planned is much more interesting,” he grins.

 “So,” he says, positioning himself straighter, “What sorts of things do you plan on making there?
 Well, something more specific than 'baked goods', obviously.”

 For numerous years now, whenever I received the chance to bake at all I took the opportunity, regardless of what I was asked to make.
 Any opportunity, no matter how tedious or time consuming, was a wonderful blessing merely for how rare any chance became.
 Thinking upon what I’d enjoy baking most, more specifically…I am unsure if I even know that well anymore.
 Although thinking upon it more deeply, I can recall one thing I once loved baking.

 “It has been so long,” I begin, “since I could bake regularly…but, when I was young, I always loved making macarons the most.
-They’re rather difficult, but the result is so delicious, and looks so lovely—ah, perhaps that is the most inane reasoning possible—” He chuckles.
+They’re rather difficult, but the result is so delicious, and looks so lovely—ah I know, perhaps that is the most inane reasoning possible—”

-“You need not laugh…” I whisper despiritedly, “I know it is silly.”
+“You need not laugh…” I whisper dispiritedly, “I know it is silly.”

 “You had them as a child?
-But I thought only more wea—” abruptly, I cease talking.
+But I thought only more wea—” Abruptly, I cease speaking.
 “Forgive me, I do not mean…”

 “My, you don’t have to apologize so much; it’s all right,” he sighs.
 “I understand why you’d question, considering my current circumstances; but for a time, my mother and I were rather well off, technically.
-Even if she was ju—” he suddenly stops mid-sentence as well.
+Even if she was just—” He suddenly stops mid-sentence as well.

 “I guess what she was doesn’t matter,” he mumbles.